dart-archive/jnigen/README.md

 It's recommended to have `clang-format` installed for formatting the generated C bindings.
 On Windows, it's part of LLVM installation.
 On most Linux distributions it is available as a separate package.
 On MacOS, it can be installed using Homebrew.

-## Contributing
-See the wiki for architecture-related documents.

 ## FAQs

 #### I am getting ClassNotFoundError at runtime.